 You call the roofer in Arrowhead to fix that slow leak and you learn that what you thought would be a simple roof repair is going to require a lot of work.
 You hear the price and you about fall over.
 It’s going to be how much?

 Roof work requires experience and skill to get right, whether you are looking at a simple repair or a whole new roof installation.
 Not only are you paying for the high quality of workmanship that experience and skill produce, but you are also paying for time and materials.
 Understanding the math that roofers used to arrive at their final charges will help you understand why things cost what they do.

 Here’s a look at some of the math that roofers have to use when doing their work and when providing estimates and final bills:

-Geometry is very important when designing roof framing.
+According to companies like the Nimbus Roofing of McKinney TX, geometry is very important when designing roof framing.
 Roofers have to use it when constructing a frame for a new roof or when repairing a frame.

 In particular, roofers have to use geometry to determine the length and the angle to which to cut the rafters.
 They have to do this with a formula that takes into account the rise of the roof (the vertical height) and the run (the horizontal length).
 They use a formula to determine the length of the rafter that will complete the triangle, and then they use a formula to determine the angles in the triangle so they can make the right angled cuts.

 These calculations can become quite complex depending on the shape of the roof.
 Some roofs will require multiple rafters at different angles to provide the right support, and different calculations have to be used for each of these rafters.

 Pitch is a simple ratio of the rise to the run of the roof.
 The pitch is the number of inches the roof rises compared to every 12 inches of horizontal run.
 Therefore, if a roof rises four inches for every 12 inches of horizontal distance, it has a 4-in-12 pitch.